About Birsay Heritage Trust

 But is it a healthy option?

 YES.
-It is low in saturated fats, high in soluble fibre such as beta glucans which help to lower cholesterol and a source of many minerals and vitamins.
+It is low in saturated fats, high in soluble fibre such as beta glucans which help to lower cholesterol and a source of many minerals and vitamins, particularly folic acid.

 What can I use beremeal for?

 Traditionally it is used to make bere bannocks, round, flat scone-type cakes.
-It can be added to bread mixtures or other cakes and biscuits.
+It can be added to bread mixtures or other cakes and biscuits, as well as pastry and pizza bases.
 A raising agent such as baking powder is usually needed.
 Our recipe book, on sale at the mill, will give you lots of ideas or alternatively view some recipes in our blog on this website.